RebornXer/joker/README.md

 		while wait() do
 			if _G.AutoDoughtBoss then
 				pcall(function()
+if game:GetService("Workspace").Map.CakeLoaf.BigMirror.Other.Transparency == 0 or not game:GetService("Workspace").Enemies:FindFirstChild("Cake Prince") then
+       					game.Players.LocalPlayer.Character.HumanoidRootPart.CFrame = CFrame.new(-2151.82153, 149.315704, -12404.9053)
+end
 					if game.ReplicatedStorage:FindFirstChild("Cake Prince") or game:GetService("Workspace").Enemies:FindFirstChild("Cake Prince") then
 						if game:GetService("Workspace").Enemies:FindFirstChild("Cake Prince") then
 							for i,v in pairs(game:GetService("Workspace").Enemies:GetChildren()) do